A long-overdue tribute to legendary African American sportswriter and boxing cartoonist Ted Carroll.

 KOs Thrill But The Name Of The Game Is Boxing And Buchanan Proves It

 Not All Fighters End Up Broke

 Appendix: Complete listing of Ted Carroll’s published articles for The Ring (1936 – 1972)

 Ted Carroll was one of the most important artists of the twentieth century.
 Carroll, a Black man, was the cartoonist for The Ring for fifty years, offering commentary on the sport of boxing complete with all of its social implications.
 He was overlooked for years, not because of the quality of his work, but for the color of his skin.
 Finally we have a long overdue and proper tribute to this truly great artist.

 Ian Phimister and David Patrick have made an invaluable and novel contribution to the already rich body of boxing literature by shedding much-needed light on the long and distinguished career of African American master boxing cartoonist Ted Carroll, largely in his own words and images.
 Carroll, who drew and wrote for Ring Magazine for over 35 years, has never received the credit he deserves, even among his peers.
 Notably not until 2013, some 40 years after his death in 1973, did Carroll enter the International Boxing Hall of Fame.
 Phimister and Patrick's study will go a long way toward demonstrating Carroll's significant value in the history of boxing.

-11/19/22, Publishers Weekly: This book was featured in a roundup of diverse reads.
+1/12/23, Choice: This book was featured in a roundup of forthcoming titles in art & architecture.